-Classic games like “Ring Around the Rosie” and “London Bridge” are games that most children enjoy and encourage them to move, sing, listen, take turns and cooperate.
+Toddler games to play like the classics “Ring Around the Rosie” and “London Bridge” are some fun games that toddlers enjoy.
+These activities encourage them to move, sing, listen, take turns and cooperate.
 As always, going to the park, playground and play dates in the backyard provide opportunities to run, climb and play with other children.
 On a rainy day, try creating an obstacle course indoors or building a tent and telling a story.

 Let’s Do It Again…and Again…and Again

 Repetition is how toddlers figure out how things work and fit together.
 He may fill a box with toys and dump them out repeatedly to comprehend full and empty and in and out.
 In addition, your toddler may want to hear the same story over and over or sing the same song again and again.
 This type of repetition helps your child to know what to expect and provides a sense of security and control.
 Even better, it helps them to master new skills and boosts their self-confidence.

 As your toddler learns through imitation, he’ll enjoy singing songs and having your read books with words that rhyme.
 Words are easier to learn when they rhyme or are put to music.
 To engage your toddler, try pausing a song.
 Does he know the next words?
 Dance to the music with him and exercise his legs and arms.
 This is a wonderful way to help him express himself and experience the freedom of movement.

 A large part of exploring for toddlers is discovering how to make things work.
 Toddlers use their fingers and hands to push buttons, put things into boxes and dump the box, and turn pages.
 Knowing how to push and pull allows your toddler to play music and enjoy a treasured book.
 In addition, your little one may also enjoy toddler games to play like finger painting, coloring, playing with dough or squeezing water from a sponge.

 Very soon, with all these educational toddler games to play, your little one will be smarter than most others.